cld-kent0/CaviteNest/README.md

 **Features:**

 - User account management (registration, login, and profile)
-- Property listing, booking, and rental system
 - Search filters for finding the right property
 - Interactive property details page with photos, descriptions, and booking or rental prices
-- Administrator Features
+- Property listing, booking, and rental system
+- Real-time messaging to communicate with lessors or other lessees.
+- Favorite interesting places for future plans or collections.
-- ...
+- More to add...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>